ionabio/practical-shader-dev-qt/README.md

 # Qt implementation of the Practical shader development book

 Note.
-I am not affiliated with Apress or the writers.
+I am not affiliated with Apress or the original author of the book.

 Under fair use, this repository will contain qt (currently `QWidgets`) implementation of the source code.